sweengineeringlabs/rustful-ts/doc/0-ideation/research/paper/wasm-typescript-time-series-analytics-benchmark.md

 1. **Single runtime:** Benchmarks conducted only in Node.js; browser performance may differ.
 2. **Cold start not measured:** WASM initialization time (~50-100ms) not included in per-operation benchmarks.
 3. **Single machine:** Results may vary across CPU architectures.
-4. **Synthetic data:** Real-world time series may have different characteristics.
+4. **Synthetic data:** Data uses uniform random distribution without seasonality, trends, or autocorrelation (see Section 2.3).
+While valid for timing benchmarks, real-world datasets would be needed to validate performance under production data characteristics.

 ---